arendjantetteroo/swc-sheetjs-repo/README.md

 npm install
 ```

-dev mode works (click the "Click to Generate file1" button and then open the downloaded file in Excel/LibreOffice Calc)
+dev mode works (click the "Click to Generate file!" button and then open the downloaded file in Excel/LibreOffice Calc)
 ```
 npm run dev
 ```